potatoqualitee/kbupdate/README.md

 - kbupdate-library - a sqlite db
 - PSFramework - for PowerShell goodness
 - PSSQLite - to query the included db
+- PoshWSUS - to query the WSUS server when `-Source WSUS` is specified